Maheshtala West Bengal, India Travel Guide

 Localized flooding, traffic disruptions.

-Stay hydrated, prevent direct sun at peak hours.
+Stay hydrated, steer clear of direct sun at peak hours.

 Heatstroke and dehydration.